Last updated on October 18, 2023

 This Deluxe Backgammon post is another in our series for beginners and newcomers.
 Today we are going to take a look at the strategic value of the bar-point (7-point).
 The bar point is often overlooked or underestimated in discussions on backgammon.

 Of the opening rolls, the 3-1 is used to secure the 5-point and is undisputedly considered the best opening roll.
-The second-best opening roll is considered to be the 6-1 and this is used to secure the bar-point.
-Any other move with a 5-1 would leave vulnerable checkers on unsecured points.
+The third-best opening roll is considered to be the 6-1 and this is used to secure the bar-point.
+Any other move with a 6-1 would leave vulnerable checkers on unsecured points.